-The socket buffer management scheme is composed of two mechanisms: control of the send socket buffer and the receive socket buffer.
+The socket buffer management scheme is composed of two mechanisms: control of send socket buffer and receive socket buffer.
 To control the send socket buffer, we have to obtain the 'estimated' throughput of each TCP connection established at the proxy server from the three parameters in Subsection 3.1.1.
 These parameters can easily be monitored at a TCP sender host, such as a Web server or a Web proxy server.
-We monitor these parameters in the kernel system at regular intervals.
+We monitor these parameters in a kernel system at regular intervals.
 In the following experiments, we set the interval at 1 sec.
 We then calculate the estimated throughput of a TCP connection and assign a send socket buffer using the algorithm in Subsection 3.1.1.
-To control the receive socket buffer, we modify the kernel system to monitor the utilization of the receive socket buffer at regular intervals as described in Subsection 3.1.2, which is set to 1 sec in our implementation.
-Note that it should be careful to treat the receive socket buffer size is decreased in our scheme.
-This is because if we decrease the receive socket buffer size without sending ACK packets with a new value for the advertised window size to the TCP sender host, transferred packets may be lost due to the lack of receive socket buffer [39].
+To control the receive socket buffer, we monitor the utilization of the receive socket buffer as described in Subsection 3.1.2.
+We modify the kernel system to monitor the utilization of the receive socket buffer at regular intervals, which is set to 1 sec in our implementation.
+Note that it should be careful to treat the receive socket buffer when the assigned buffer size is decreased in our scheme.
+This is because if we decrease the receive socket buffer size without sending ACK packets with a new value for the advertised window size to the TCP sender host, transferred packets may be lost due to a lack of receive socket buffer.
 Therefore, we decrease the receive socket buffer size 0.5 sec after informing the sender host of the new advertised window size by sending an ACK packet.

-To implement the connection management scheme, we have to monitor the utilization of server resources and maintain an adequate number of persistent TCP connections which are concurrently established at the proxy server, as described in Subsection 3.2.
+To implement the connection management scheme, we have to monitor the utilization of server resources and maintain an adequate number of persistent TCP connections which have been concurrently established at the proxy server, as described in Subsection 3.2.
 We therefore have to monitor the remaining server resources in the kernel system every second and compare them with their threshold values for the resources.
 Furthermore, to manage persistent TCP connections at the proxy server, we have to establish the persistent connection list explained in Subsection 3.2 in the kernel system.